ThomasDueck/Thomas-projects/README.md

 This is the repository of Scorpiadin, which currently includes two projects I am working on.

-# Routeplaner
+# Routenplanner
 Currently includes a routeplanner as a command line application, where edges and nodes can be added and deleted.
 The shortest path can be then calculated.
+Commands include ADD, DEL, LISTNODES, LISTEDGES, ROUTE (shortest route between two nodes), SAVE and LOAD

-# WM-Soccerguess
+# Soccer World Cup Bets
 Make guesses how games will end, and also save the result of games.
+User can be created and deleted so each user can make his own guesses.